sachinambalkar/Distributed-File-Seaching/README.md

 Following are instruction about how to run code:

 Detais of config.property are as follows:

-ServerPort :   This is Peer's server port number of.\n TotalPeer :This number of peers need to active to start program.
+ServerPort :   This is Peer's server port number of.

+TotalPeer :This number of peers need to active to start program.

 If “TotalPeer = 8” then Client1 to Client8 should active to start program.

 eg.